SystemsAndSignalsGroup/Mito-Ageing/README.md

 ### Data

 Due to space limitations, we do not provide raw sequencing read data in this GitHub (but they can be downloaded from GEO and AWS).
-Rather, we provide preprocessed mutation data and gene-expression matrix for one example data for the human pancreas [link](https://pubmed.ncbi.nlm.nih.gov/28965763/) .
+Rather, we provide preprocessed mutation data and the gene-expression matrix for one example data for the human pancreas [link](https://pubmed.ncbi.nlm.nih.gov/28965763/) .

 Raw sequencing data is publicly available for all data sets analysed in our manuscript: